 The peaceful formal gardens are divided by the Oak Avenue and the Memory Walk, creating four distinct memorial lawns – Goldcrest, Wren, Blackbird, and Robin.

 Beyond the Avenue the Memory Walk leads to the striking Memory Tree, and then further in three short sections to circular Birch Gardens.
 Round each of these, memorial benches are available for quiet reflection.
+Alongside the paths, gravel beds are available for the placing of Stone Orb memorialisations.

 The Oak Avenue itself is lined by memorial kerbs and to the south leads to the Annular Seat – an impressive 10-metre-wide circular bench comprising over 300 engravable memorial slats.
 Close to the north end of the Avenue, at the edge of the Quercus Woodland, stand three Columbarium Stones for the interment of ashes.